SkillfulElectro/fout/README.md

 # fout
-commandline utility to view inside of the file or copy the file
+commandline utility to view files inside of the file or copy the file

 #install
 To install Fout, you can use the `make` command:

 ```shell